Codecademy/docs/content/cpp/concepts/vectors/terms/back/back.md

   - 'paths/computer-science'
 ---

-The C++ **`.back()`** method is responsible for accessing the last element in the vector.
-It allows you to modify the data or element in the vector without actually removing it from the vector.
-It is mostly used to access the recently element added.
+The C++ `**.back()**` method is used to access the last element in a vector.
+It allows you to view or modify the element without removing it from the vector.
+This method is primarily used to access the most recently added element.

 ## Syntax